kaijaz123/Juggling_Pattern_Recognition/README.md

 * Balls with red bounding box covered is in unbound state which means its not grapsed in hand.
 * Balls with green bounding box covered is in bound state which means its grapsed in hand.
 * **Simulation** image shows the human pose estimation along with the recognized pattern on the top left.
-* Each pattern is identified as the same colors of the balls.
+* Each recognized pattern is identified as the same colors of the balls.

+## Sample video results
 ![image](https://user-images.githubusercontent.com/49195906/151332629-1c43b810-8451-4a01-9552-7c1a19804311.png)